 A spaghetti feed and silent auction fundraiser has been scheduled to benefit community member Dayna Hurtado, who is currently battling cancer.

-Scheduled for March 7 at the Winlock Community Building, the event is scheduled to last from 1 to 6 p.m. with donations requested of $5 each.
+Scheduled for this Saturday at the Winlock Community Building, the event is scheduled to last from 1 to 6 p.m. with donations requested of $5 each.
 For more information, including how to donate auction items, call Viola Chickese at (360) 785-0178 or WinlockClean@gmail.com.